karthikraj15/Employee-Managment-/README.md

 # Employee-Managment-System
-Employeee managmenet system for two companies using singly linked list in C++ Basic Operations like
+Employeee managmenet system for two companies using singly linked list in C language :)
+Basic Operations like
 1)add new employee to any of the company.
 2)Display the employees list.